SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Can Evil Hackers Make Mad Mate | Can Evil Hackers Make Mad Mate
+| Can an EvilHacker Make a Madmate | Can Evil Hackers Make Mad Mate
 -----------------------
 ## Mad stuntman
 ### Imposter camp
-Madmate version of [stuntman](#stuntman)<br>.
+Madmate version of [Stuntman](#Stuntman)<br>.
 It cannot see the imposter, but it can unconditionally prevent kills. <br>
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can set whether the view will be the same as the imposter's view.
+| Use Vent | You will be able to put in a vent.
-| You can use a vent | to enter a vent.
+| Impostor Light | You can set whether the view will be the same as the imposter's view.
 -----------------------
-## Nocturnal
+## Nocturnality
 ### Crew camp
 Crew camps where normal visibility is reduced and, conversely, widened during power outages. <br>
 SHR compatible<br>.
 -----------------------
-## Star
+## Celebrity
 ### Crew camp
-The star's name is visible in yellow to all players, so they know who the star is. <br> SHR compatible<br>.
+The Celebrity's name is visible in yellow to all players, so they know who the Celebrity is. <br> SHR compatible<br>.
 -----------------------
 ## Remote Sheriff